skycoin/skywire/cmd/skywire-deployment/README.md

-      --secure string            change secure mode status of vpn server --netifc string            VPN Server network interface (detected: eno1) --nofetch                  do not fetch the services from the service conf url -S, --svcconf string           fallback service configuration file (default "services-config.json") --nodefaults               do not use hardcoded defaults for production / test services --version string           custom version testing override[0m
+      --secure string            change secure mode status of vpn server --netifc string            VPN Server network interface (detected: eno1) --nofetch                  do not fetch the services from the service conf url -S, --svcconf string           fallback service configuration file[0m (default "services-config.json") --nodefaults               do not use hardcoded defaults for production / test services --version string           custom version testing override[0m
       --all                      show all flags